YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When you restart, look at the scalp the next day, not every hour.
 If it looks calm, continue gradually.
 If it becomes more irritated, reduce intensity and ask for guidance.

-My priority is quality over quantity.
-That does not end when the grafts are placed.
+Careful planning does not end when the grafts are placed.
 It continues through the choices a patient makes during recovery.

 The gym can wait a short time.
 A careful result is meant to last years.

-I know this answer can feel conservative, especially for someone who trains every day.
+This answer can feel conservative, especially for someone who trains every day.
 But a hair transplant result depends on many small protected steps.
 Skipping the gym briefly is one of the easier sacrifices compared with the time, cost, and emotional investment of surgery.

 If you are worried about losing fitness, remember that 2 to 4 weeks of controlled recovery is a small part of a long training life.
 You can rebuild intensity.
 You cannot redo the early healing days once they are gone.

-My rule is simple.
 Do not confuse feeling strong with being healed.
 You may feel ready to train before the grafted area, donor area, and healing skin are ready for heat, pressure, and friction.

-If you want the cleanest path, plan exercise restrictions before surgery.
+Plan exercise restrictions before surgery.
 Arrange work, travel, gym expectations, and social activities around recovery rather than trying to negotiate with the scalp afterward.